ofirgall/learn-nvim/chapters/07-vim-goodies.md

 You can run external terminal commands from vim, for example: `!ls`

 ## Folds
-vim supports folds, personally I never found this feature necessary, I set it to never fold automatically, but you can read more about folds [here](https://vim.fandom.com/wiki/Folding).
+vim supports folds, personally I never found this feature necessary, I set it to never fold automatically, but you can read more about folds [here](https://vim.fandom.com/wiki/Folding) and make sure to check out [nvim-ufo](https://github.com/kevinhwang91/nvim-ufo).

 ```lua
 opt.foldlevelstart = 99 -- no auto folding